 What this funds: Activities such as tree plantings, rain gardens, stream cleanups, and storm drain stenciling.
 To see a longer list of potential projects, read the full Request for Proposals (RFP).
 Please note the RFP is updated every year.

 Who can apply: Nonprofit organizations, community associations, faith-based organizations and more.
 The Trust seeks to engage groups that have traditionally been under-engaged with environmental issues but also new applicants and organizations from a diverse array of communities.
 Only applicants who have received three grants or fewer from the Trust in the past are eligible to apply.
 See RFP for full list of organizations and details.

 How much can be awarded: Up to $5,000.

 Is match required?
 Match is encouraged, but not required.

-Grant Application Process: The Chesapeake Bay Trust’s grant applications are all submitted through an online system.
-If you have questions regarding the application process, please contact this program’s grant manager, Bre’Anna Brooks at 410-974-2941 ext.
-112.
+Grant Application Process: The Chesapeake Bay Trust’s grant applications are all submitted through an online system, using the “Start a New Application” button below.
+If you have questions regarding the application process, please contact this program’s grant manager, Kayleigh Katzenberger, at firstname.lastname@example.org or 410-974-2941 ext.
+127.

 “Bloom the Boulevard is an interactive community greening day that educates and engages Pigtown residents on the impacts their actions have on the health of the Bay.
 Support from the Chesapeake Bay Trust has enabled us to rent tools to contribute to our cleanup, donate supplies to residents who clean their blocks throughout the year and has allowed us to host two Bloom the Boulevards each year.”Ben HymanExecutive Director, Pigtown Main Street